 Charlie Thomas Horton, 98, formerly of Abilene, Texas, went to be home with his Lord on June 6, 2019.
 He is returning to his beloved Abilene for burial.
 Visitation will be at North Funeral Home on Wednesday, June 12, from 5:00 to 7:00 pm.
 A graveside service will be held at the Texas State Veterans Cemetery on Thursday, June 13, at 2:00 pm.

-To send flowers in memory of Charlie Thomas Horton, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charlie Thomas Horton, please visit our Heartfelt Sympathies Store.

 Charlie was born October 14, 1920 in Comanche, Oklahoma, the 6th of 11 children to Virginia and Charley Horton.
 In 1925, the family moved to Lawn, Texas.
 Upon graduation from Lawn High School, Charlie joined the US Army.
 While stationed at Ft.
 Bragg, North Carolina, he met the love of his life, Lois Wilson.
 They were married June 11, 1942.
 Lois preceded him in death in 2016 just four months short of their 74th wedding anniversary.